 The Helmholtz Codebase Service, based on GitLab can be used free-of-charge by anybody within Helmholtz and their partners.
 It is hosted by HIFIS Software entirely on HZDR servers, jointly created by UFZ and HZDR .
 With the general availability of the Helmholtz Cloud, the service will be available as a fully integrated Helmholtz Cloud Service and will follow the given regulations.

 - Helmholtz AAI: This is the recommended login method for everyone except HZDR employees.
-Please note, that the Helmholtz AAI also supports the social providers Google, GitHub and Orcid.

 - HZDR LDAP: Only HZDR employees can use this method.

 Switching to Helmholtz AAI from any other login method

 Please open your GitLab account settings and choose “Connect Helmholtz AAI“ inside the Social Sign-in section.
 After successful login with the Helmholtz AAI, you can disconnect from GitHub by choosing “Disconnect GitHub” in the previously mentioned Social Sign-in section.